ViklaSail/TasksAndAssignments/DataAnalytics1/AnalyticsProject.md

 * Use Pandas and matplotlb or seaborn.

 ## evaluation details OF THIS PART to be evalueated.
-* Jupyter document 70 % weight: need to tell story which is readable, clear and well structured.
+* Jupyter document 70 % weight: need to tell "story of data" which is readable, clear and well structured.
 * Pipeline software 30 % weight:
 1. Need to have test part simulating data inflow
 2.  need to have code you have tried in Jupyter document